telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-home-lists.md

 For the image rotator, your `init` function fetches the array of images to rotate, and a time delay value from a `data-rotate-delay` attribute to use to time the image change.
 It also defines a `doImageRotation` function that gets assigned to the binding, so you can get and use the function in the `refresh` method.

-The example below demonstrates what the `init` function contains.
+The following example demonstrates what the `init` function contains.

 ###### Example